coltongerber/active-phase-mapping/README.md

 The active learning algorithms are in the active_learning directory.
-All data generated in the performance testing can be found in the performance_test directory.
+All data generated in the performance testing can be found in the performance_test directory. cal.py  -- General active learning procedure used in the paper. base.py -- Baseline active learning procedure--not hull aware. utils.py -- Lots of miscellaneous functions. gp_model.py -- script detailing Gaussian Process regression model used in both policies. base_policy.py -- functions used in implementing active learning for baseline policy. mpi.py -- Cal is written to be parallelized across cores using mpi. mpi.py provides function for parallelization of EIG calculation. fps.py -- script for farthest point sampling.

 ## Running code
 The main code is in '''cal.py''' and can be run as a module, passing arguments using options.
 If using SLURM on an HPC to run on multiple cores in parallel, '''srun''' can be used as follows: